 When customers seek out brands to buy from, they tend to favor those with an active presence on social media.
 While you might already have an active presence, you need something more than just being on social media; you need to have a commanding social profile.

-There are a ways to also improve your brand reputation strategy, this also help to how people see your brand and helps to drive potential customers.
+There are ways to also improve your brand reputation strategy, this also helps how people see your brand and helps to drive potential customers.

 It needs no telling that a brand social media handle with only a handful of followers is just as good as having none at all.
 That’s why you need to invest in growing your social media followers to showcase it proudly to potential customers.